pavel-prykhodko96/portfolio/README.md

 ## Portfolio
-Here are some projects and tasks to show my knowledge and skills.
+Here are some projects and tasks to show some of my knowledge and skills.
-They were created during the study, completing test tasks from different companies, books.
+They were created for different goals: study, completion test task from companies, my own wish.

 #### Short descriptions of each, sorted by month and year of completion:
 * alien_invasion - the project (game), written on Python, September 2019
-* dollars_to_words - test task from one company, written on C++, August 2019
+* dollars_to_words - test task for one company, written on C++, August 2019
-* wheels - test task from one company, written on C++, March 2019
+* wheels - test task for one company, written on C++, March 2019
 * calculator - the project, written on C++, November 2018